charlesuche90/crudapp/README.md

 Here is a tool for viewing reports.
-Clone the file and access using laravel. db made using mysql find the db in dbsql folder
+Clone the file and access using laravel. db made using mysql, upload and run application